grimelda/kumbal/README.md

 **Additional game tweaks**
 *  _Free Discards_ (speeds things up): if you draw a card from the deck that has the same value as the top-facing card on the discard pile, you can discard it 'for free' as long as the next person hasn't played their turn yet.
 * _Cutting The Deck_ (speeds things up): To speed up the game even more, instead of shuffling the deck between rounds, the deck can be 'cut' instead.
 Highly recommended as it adds predictability to drawn cards.
+* _Lower the Goal_ (5 instead of 7): You can choose to play with 5 cards in hand with a goal of 5 points or fewer, to make the game faster (recommended for larger groups of more than five players)
 * _Action cards_: Special "action" cards have additional powers (note this is not recommended by the Kumball OG 'A' or the Peruvian girls who taught him) :
    * 8: next person is skipped
    * 7: reverse playing direction